Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ### Relative Paths ### {#dash-ingest-relative-paths}

-   - The ingest source SHOULD use relative URL paths to address each segment within the manifest.
+   - The ingest source SHOULD use relative URLs to address each segment within the manifest.

 ## HLS-Specific Requirements ## {#hls-ingest-requirements}